Category Archives: German Royals

 Elisabeth married the then Hereditary Grand Duke Peter of Oldenburg on February 10, 1852.
 They were second cousins through their mutual descent from Friedrich II Eugen, Duke of Württemberg.
 Elisabeth and Peter had two sons:

 Elisabeth became Grand Duchess of Oldenburg upon her husband’s accession in 1853.
-As Grand Duchess, she oversaw the establishment of the Elisabeth Children’s Hospital and served as the patron of numerous charities and organizations focused on the well-being of children and the less fortunate.
-Much of this was done through her Elisabeth Foundation, established at the time of her marriage using funds given by her father.
+As Grand Duchess, she oversaw the establishment of the Elisabeth Children’s Hospital and served as the patron of charities and organizations focused on the well-being of children and the less fortunate.
+Much of this was done through her Elisabeth Foundation, established at the time of her marriage using funds given to her by her father.

 Grand Duchess Elisabeth (left) photographed with Queen Amalie of Greece in the 1860s. source: Wikipedia